magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-whitelist.md

   - Setup
 ---

-You can add additional security to the Admin UI for your {{ site.data.var.ece }} project using a [Fastly Access Control List (ACL) Dictionary](https://docs.fastly.com/guides/access-control-lists/about-acls) with a custom VCL snippet.
-The following example shows how to use a custom VCL snippet with a Fastly Edge (ACL) to filter access to the Admin UI by client IP.
+The following example shows how to use a custom VCL snippet with a [Fastly Access Control List (ACL)](https://docs.fastly.com/guides/access-control-lists/about-acls) to manage access to the Admin UI for a {{ site.data.var.ece }} project environment.

 **Prerequisites**